arichtman/nix/README.md

 - "Package" an app using [generic Helm charts](https://github.com/bjw-s/helm-charts)
 - Write a custom cloud provider using SSH and WoL.
 - Adjust the custom cloud provider to use OpenAMT.
-- Pull k8s module out into it's own flake/repo/overlay.
+- Pull k8s module out into it's own flake/repo/overlay?
-- ~~Write my own k8s module~~
-  Basically working.
-- ~~Work out what's to replace addon-manager~~
-  It's sig-addonmanager, I think.
-  That can be a static pod on the control plane and in turn bootstrap FluxCD/Cilium.
-- ~~Look into reducing apiserver kubelet permissions to `kubeadm:cluster-admins`~~ Node authorization enabled so clients with signed `O=cluster:nodes:$NAME` are working.
-- ~~Pull common kubernetes config out into another module~~
-- ~~Possibly rewrite the Kubernetes module(s)~~
-- ~~Fix addonManager not finding anything to apply~~
+- Use sig-addonmanager to bootstrap a CD tool and a CNI

 ![foolish mortals](./assets/native-k8s-ipv6.drawio.svg "What the fuck is this")